 Instead, add a dose of protein to your breakfast.
 Protein will give you more “staying power” — feeling full and satisfied for several hours.

 For most men and women, breakfast should be about 300-400 calories (very active women may need more).
 Try these healthy options for starters:

 - Whole wheat toast + almond butter + milk

 - Scrambled Egg with spinach on a corn tortilla + nuts

 Lots of water that is…Sleepiness and headaches can be signs that you’re not getting enough fluids.
 And if your body is telling you it’s thirsty, then you’re already dehydrated.

 The solution?
-Consistently drinking water throughout the day is best, but many women tell me they’re bored with drinking plain water.
+Consistently drinking water throughout the day is best, but many men and women tell me they’re bored with drinking plain water.